tuck

 The modern dotfiles manager

 Simple, fast, and built in TypeScript.
-Manage your dotfiles with Git, sync across machines, and never lose your configs again.
+Track any config file — in your home directory or inside any git repo — sync across machines, and never lose your configs again.
+Agent-native, too: structured JSON output and a write-confined sandbox.

 npm install -g @prnv/tuckTrack any dotfile instantly